A programme of art, architecture and infrastructure to mark the centenary of the UK’s biggest council housing estate

-Visions of Paradise will be a new permanent public artwork by Shezad Dawood.
-A site-responsive light installation outside The White House will illuminate its surroundings through a digital animation hosted in a sculptural display that borrows its forms from ancient Neolithic standing stones, connecting a pre-industrial past with present-day Dagenham.
+Visions of Paradise is a public artwork by Shezad Dawood on permanent display outside The White House on the Becontree Estate.
+The work made to mark the centenary of the Becontree Estate illuminates its surroundings through a digital animation, hosted in a sculptural display that borrows its form from ancient Neolithic standing stones, thus connecting a pre-industrial past with Becontree’s present-day sense of place.

 The White House

 Shezad Dawood works across the disciplines of painting, film, neon, sculpture, performance, virtual reality and other digital media to ask key questions of narrative, history and embodiment.
 Using the editing process as a method to explore both meanings and forms, his practice often involves collaboration and knowledge exchange, mapping across multiple audiences and communities.
 Through a fascination with the esoteric, otherness, the environment and architectures both material and virtual, Dawood interweaves stories, realities and symbolism to create richly layered artworks.